AMC Javelin: 1972

-The 1972 model year Javelins featured a new "egg crate" front grille design with a similar pattern repeated on the chrome overlay over the full-width taillights.
+The 1972 model year AMC Javelins featured a new "egg crate" front grille design with a similar pattern repeated on the chrome overlay over the full-width taillights.
 The AMX version continued with the flush grille.
 A total of 15 exterior colors were offered with optional side stripes.

 To consolidate the product offering, reduce production costs, and offer more value to consumers, the 1972 AMC Javelins were equipped with more standard comfort and convenience items.
+The base model was discontinued.
 Engine power ratings were downgraded to the more accurate Society of Automotive Engineers (SAE) net horsepower figures.
 Automatic transmissions were now the TorqueFlite units sourced from Chrysler, called "Torque-Command" by AMC.

 American Motors achieved record sales in 1972 by focusing on quality and including an innovative warranty called the "Buyer Protection Plan" to back its products.
 This was the first time an automaker promised to repair anything wrong with the car (except for tires) for one year or 12000 mi.
-Owners were provided with a toll-free telephone number to AMC, as well as a free loaner car if a repair to their car took more than a day.
+Owners were provided with a toll-free telephone number to AMC, as well as a complimentary loaner car if a repair to their vehicle took more than a day.

 By this time, the pony car market segment was declining in popularity.
 One commentator has said that "[d]espite the Javelin's "great lines and commendable road performance, it never quite matched the competition in the sales arena ... primarily because the small independent auto maker did not have the reputation and/or clout to compete with GM, Ford, and Chrysler".

 Pierre Cardin

-During the 1972 and 1973 model years 4,152 Javelins were produced with optional interior design by fashion designer Pierre Cardin.
+During the 1972 and 1973 model years, a total of 4,152 Javelins were produced with optional interior design by fashion designer Pierre Cardin.
 The official on-sale date was 1 March 1972.
-The design had multi-colored pleated stripes in red, plum, white, and silver on a black background.
-Six multi-colored stripes, in a nylon fabric with a stain-resistant silicone finish, ran from the front seats, up the doors, onto the headliner, and down to the rear seats.
+The design features pleated red, plum, white, and silver stripes on a black background.
+Six multi-colored stripes in a nylon fabric with a stain-resistant silicone finish go from the front seats, up the doors, onto the headliner, and down to the rear seats.
 Chatham Mills produced the fabric for the seat faces.
 Cardin's crest appeared on the front fenders.
-MSRP of the option was $84.95 ($ in 2015 dollars).
+MSRP of the option was $84.95.
 A 2007 magazine article described the design as the "most daring and outlandish" of its kind.